 Who can operate an ID scanner

-Previously, any person operating an approved ID scanner at a regulated premises was required to be licensed as a crowd controller under the Security Providers Act 1993.
+Generally, any person operating an approved ID scanner at a regulated premises is required to be licensed as a crowd controller under the Security Providers Act 1993.

 However, there are exemptions to this requirement.
 From December 2018, a person scanning an ID will not need to be licensed as a crowd controller if all of the following conditions are met:

 - the person is scanning a patron's ID, as required by section 173EH of the Liquor Act 1992

 - the person scanning ID is indirectly supervised by a licensed crowd controller at all times

 - if the ID scan identifies a banned patron, only a licensed crowd controller may remove that person from on or around the regulated premises